aws-samples/generative-ai-cdk-constructs-samples/samples/image-description/README.md

-# Image Description
+# Overview

-The "Image Description" sample generative AI application showcases the capability of generating descriptive text for images by leveraging the power of AWS services and the AWS Generative AI Cloud Development Kit (CDK) Constructs.
+The "Image Description" generative AI application showcases the capability of generating accurate and detailed multilingual textual descriptions for multiple images by leveraging the power of AWS services and the [AWS Generative AI Cloud Development Kit (CDK) Constructs](https://github.com/awslabs/generative-ai-cdk-constructs/blob/main/src/patterns/gen-ai/aws-summarization-appsync-stepfn/README.md).
+This application harnesses the potential of state-of-the-art generative AI models to provide users with valuable insights and a comprehensive understanding of visual data.

+The application features a user-friendly Streamlit interface, enabling users to authenticate securely via Amazon Cognito, a robust and highly scalable identity management service.
+Upon successful authentication, users can seamlessly upload images, and the application will generate descriptive text for the uploaded visual data.
+The description can be generated in different languages by selecting the desired language option in the sidebar.
+Multiple images can be uploaded simultaneously, and the application will generate descriptions for all of them.

+Under the hood, the [AWS Generative AI CDK Constructs](https://github.com/awslabs/generative-ai-cdk-constructs/tree/main) leverage the Anthropic Claude 3 generative AI model, integrated with Amazon Bedrock, a fully managed service for building and deploying machine learning models.
+This integration enables the application to generate accurate and contextually relevant descriptions for the uploaded images, providing users with a comprehensive understanding of the visual data.

+The AWS Generative AI CDK Constructs simplify the deployment and management of this complex architecture, enabling developers to focus on building innovative applications while leveraging the power of AWS services and generative AI models.

 English

 ![image](client_app/assets/dog_english.gif)

 Spanish